top of page

 Ikonnikov understood how this might warp any definition of good.
 Good became what was best for the Party, Comrade Stalin, and the greater glory of the Revolution.
 That, and nothing more.
 Everything and everyone else became fuel for the machine they created.
 However, any discussion of goodness on these terms becomes an exercise in sophistry.

-These Marxist-Leninist-Stalinist master sophists did not realize that their utopian goal could never be achieved.
+These Marxist-Leninist-Stalinist master sophists did not realize their utopian goal could never be achieved.
 They never understood, perhaps they were not intellectually equipped to understand, that their socialist utopia must forever shimmer faintly in the distance, always out of reach, like a mirage, and that only through barbwire and bullets and basement torture chambers could this illusion be maintained.

-I have seen the unshakeable strength of the idea of social good that was born in my own country.
+"I have seen the unshakeable strength of the idea of social good that was born in my own country.
 I saw this struggle during the period of general collectivization and again in 1937.
 I saw people being annihilated in the name of an idea of good as fine and humane as the ideal of Christianity.
 I saw whole villages dying of hunger; I saw peasant children dying in the snows of Siberia; I saw trains bound for Siberia with hundreds and thousands of men and women from Moscow, Leningrad and every city in Russia – men and women who had been declared enemies of a great and bright idea of social good.
-This idea was something fine and noble – yet it killed some without mercy, crippled the lives of others, and separated wives from husbands and children from fathers.
+This idea was something fine and noble – yet it killed some without mercy, crippled the lives of others, and separated wives from husbands and children from fathers."

 Ikonnikov argues that the Bolsheviks weren't even the first to preach good and practice evil like this.
 That modus operandi has a long and enduring tradition.
 His own experiences had taught him something about the sham of utopian communism and its professed goodness.
 Unlike many committed ideologues who constantly quote Lenin and Marx, Ikonnikov can still think for himself.

 What he concludes is heresy.
-If there’s no God, as he concluded after the massacre of the Jews, then the idea of any capital "G" Good is relative; it’s a product of the human mind.
-My good can be your evil and yours can be mine.
-Today’s good was yesterday’s evil and vice versa.
-It’s the same as it ever was, and we haven’t progressed one bit in defining more clearly what is universally good or evil.
+If there's no God, as he concluded after the massacre of the Jews, then the idea of any capital "G" Good is relative; it's a product of the human mind.
+My good can be your evil, and yours can be mine.
+Today's good was yesterday's evil, and vice versa.
+It's the same as it ever was, and we haven't progressed one bit in defining more clearly what is universally good or evil.
 But still, we try.

 The Good of early communitarian Christianity became a Catholic Good of rules and dogmas, then a Muslim Good of unthinking submission, then a Protestant Good of self-loathing, then a Marxist Good of class struggle, and a Leninist Good of world revolution.
 So many Goods, each professing to be, finally, the one authentic version to take us to the promised land, and yet all ended up intolerant and willing to commit atrocities.
 In the end, they only ended up making another damn facsimile of all that came before but this time on an industrial scale.

 Real life is messy and contradictory.
 It doesn't come with a checklist for every contingency.
-Peddlers of grand theories will tell you otherwise; they'll claim to have cracked the code and figured it out, just make a few common-sense changes to society and then all will be better.
+Peddlers of grand theories will tell you otherwise; they'll claim to have cracked the code and figured it out; just need to make a few common-sense changes to society and then everything will be better.
 It's so easy!
 No big deal, unless, that is, they get in the way.
 And they always get in the way.
 They are those who don't see it our way.
 They are those who would stay wallowing in the mire.
 This will not do!
 They must be dealt with, one way or another.
 If they can't see the truth, if they will not submit to the new order, then we will have to deal with them, one way or another.

-Heretics, dissenters to any single definition of the Good end up burning in bonfires.
+Heretics, dissenters to any single definition of the Good end up burning on bonfires.
 They are ground to dust in the dungeons of the Inquisition or in the basements of NKVD prisons.
 The pure and refreshing water of whatever original beautiful idea of the Good that existed in the minds of teachers like Christ or the Buddha or Socrates eventually hardens over time into a dogmatic concrete that is used to bludgeon anyone bold enough to question the status quo.

-Yet, the need to impose an idea through violence and maintain it through coercion is a tacit admission that it’s not universal at all.
+Yet, the need to impose an idea through violence and maintain it through coercion is a tacit admission that it's not universal at all.
 Grossman understood this.
 Once violence becomes necessary, whatever was supposed to be so good for us gets exposed as nothing more than another subjective interpretation masquerading as objective truth.
-Thus evil emerges from good, with violence begetting violence and suffering following close behind, all in the name of some idiotic abstract Good.
+Thus, evil emerges from good, with violence begetting violence and suffering following close behind, all in the name of some idiotic abstract Good.

-Ikonnikov wrote, “People began to realize how much blood had been spilled in the name of a petty, doubtful good, in the name of the struggle of this petty good against what it believed to be evil.
-Sometimes the very concept of good became a scourge, a greater evil than evil itself.
+Ikonnikov wrote, "People began to realize how much blood had been spilled in the name of a petty, doubtful good, in the name of the struggle of this petty good against what it believed to be evil.
+Sometimes the very concept of good became a scourge, a greater evil than evil itself."

 It wasn't just religion either, but philosophy and ideology that sought to define and then impose ideas of the Good.
 Marx, Lenin, and even Hitler himself acted on radically different definitions of what was good for society.
 Ikonnikov wants to tell us that everything he'd seen, the death, famine, purges, and genocide, were all done in the name of some greater Good.

-People struggling for their particular good always attempt to dress it up as a universal good.
+"People struggling for their particular good always attempt to dress it up as a universal good.
 They say: my good coincides with the universal good; my good is essential not only to me but to everyone; in achieving my good, I serve the universal good.
-And so the good of a sect, class, nation or State assumes a specious universality in order to justify its struggle against an apparent evil.
+And so the good of a sect, class, nation or State assumes a specious universality in order to justify its struggle against an apparent evil."

 So, what then?
 Is there any hope?
 After all, when good tries to scale up by becoming systemic, it becomes evil.
 No one specific idea can fit everyone.
-Is good merely what’s good for me and mine, and to hell with the rest?
-Grossman believed that life doesn’t allow for such clean geometries regarding moral questions.
-Life is diverse, it’s manifold, and any ethics must remain circumstantial by taking that into account.
+Is good merely what's good for me and mine, and to hell with the rest?
+Grossman believed life doesn't allow for such clean geometries regarding moral questions.
+Life is diverse; it's manifold, and any ethics must remain circumstantial by taking that into account.
 Bask in the mire, in other words.

 But that's unsatisfying.
 There must be something more.